offthedial/site/src/pages/faq.md

 #### Is there a skill limit/cap?

 There is a skill limit for teams, and there is a skill cap for players, if you are a FA above the skill cap, you can create a pickup team, if you are a team below the skill limit, you can sign up as a FA instead.

-## Off the Dial Story Mode

-#### What is the Off the Dial Story Mode

-There is an ongoing story with Off the Dial behind the scenes and it is your job to find out what is happening.
-Leading up to the tournament, there are be lore drops.
-The result of the tournament will decide what happens next.
-For more information ask other people on the server and make your predictions and dicsuss lore in <Mention>#crime-scene</Mention> If you want to be serious about lore, you can give yourself the <Mention>@Detective</Mention> role with <Mention>\$flairme flairs</Mention> to ensure you get notified of each new lore drop.
-Plus, you get a fancy role.

-#### What’s different about this to regular IDTGA?

-In terms of the actual competition, very little.
-It is still a free agent tournament at it’s core.
-The only difference is that after the regular finals match there will be an additional finals round against a pre-determined team called the final boss.
-This is kept secret until the round begins or may be disclosed in clues prior to the tournament’s commencement

 ## Off the Dial Bot